rafalp/Misago/dev-docs/plugins/hooks/validate-poll-question-hook.md

     ...
 ```

-Standard Misago function for validating poll questions.
+Misago function for validating poll questions.
 Raises `ValidationError` if the poll question is invalid.

 ### Arguments